Principal component analysis for second-order stationary vector time series: Numerical Properties

 \begin{example} Now we consider the 8 monthly US Industrial Production indices in January 1947 -- December 1993 published by the US Federal Reserve.
-The 8 indices concerned are {\sl the total index, manufacturing index, durable manufacturing, nondurable manufacturing, mining, utilities, products} and {\sl materials}.
-The 8 series are plotted in Fig.\ref{usIndust}.
-Since those index series exhibit clearly increasing trends, we difference each series first with their cross correlogram displayed in Fig.\ref{usIndustACF}.
-It is clear from Fig.\ref{usIndustACF} that those 8 differenced series cannot be segmented into smaller subgroups.
-We apply the proposed method to the 8 differenced indices.
-The correlogram of the transformed differenced indices is presented in Fig.\ref{usIndustTransfACF}.
-A visual observation of Fig.\ref{usIndustTransfACF} would suggest no noticeable cross correlations in all the panels off the main-diagonal.
+The 8 indices concerned are Total Index, Manufacturing Index, Durable Manufacturing, Nondurable Manufacturing, Mining, Utilities, Products and Materials.
+Since those index series exhibit clearly increasing trends, we difference each series first with their cross correlogram displayed in Fig \ref{usIndustACF}(a).
+We apply the TS-PCA to the 8 differenced indices.
+The correlogram of the transformed differenced indices is presented in Fig \ref{usIndustACF}(b).
+A visual observation of Fig \ref{usIndustACF}(b) would suggest no noticeable cross correlations in all the panels off the main-diagonal.
 But close examination of those off-diagonal panels reveals small but significant correlations in the panels at the positions (1,\,2), (1,\,3), (3,\,1) and (8,\,4).
-This suggests a segmentation with the 5 groups: $\{ 1,2,3\}, \{4, 8\}, \{5\}, \{6 \}$ and \{7\}.
+This suggests a segmentation with 5 groups: $\{1,\,2,\,3\}, \{4,\,8\}, \{5\}, \{6\}$ and \{7\}.
 This segmentation is also confirmed by the permutation based on FDR with $m=5$ and $\beta =0.005$.
-However with $m=5$ and $\beta \in [ 10^{-6}, \, 0.001]$, or $m=20$ and $\beta \in [10^{-6},\, 0.01]$, the permutation based on FDR leads a segmentation of 7 groups with $\{ 1, 3 \}$ as the only group containing more than one members.
+However with $m=5$ and $\beta \in [ 10^{-6}, \, 0.001]$, or $m=20$ and $\beta \in [10^{-6},\, 0.01]$, the permutation based on FDR leads a segmentation of 7 groups with $\{ 1,\,3 \}$ as the only group containing more than one members.
 The permutation based on maximum cross correlation method, with $1\le m \le 20$ in (\ref{b10}), also entails this segmentation of the 7 groups.
-Looking at the correlogram in Fig.\ref{usIndustTransfACF}, there is no need to use large values for $m$.
+Looking at the correlogram in Fig \ref{usIndustACF}(b), there is no need to use large values for $m$.
 Since those significant cross correlations are so small, we accept both the segmentations with the 5 or the 7 groups as viable options for initial dimension reduction in analysing the original 8-dimensional time series.
+We carry out the post-sample forecast comparison in the same manner as in Example \ref{ex-temperature}.
+Namely we forecast the monthly indices in January 1992 -- December 1993 based on the segmentation of 7 groups, direct VAR and RVAR methods.
+The results are reported in Table\ref{table7cities}.
+Similar to Example \ref{ex-temperature}, we also consider the over-segmentation case with each component as an individual group and the incomplete-segmentation case with 5 groups (\{1,\,2,\,3\}, \{4,\,8\}, \{5\}, \{6\}, \{7\}).
+Once again the forecasts via the segmentation are more accurate than those based on original data.